kylinsoong/kylinsoong.github.io/_posts/2015-07-07-hadoop-setup.md

 ### What is MapReduce

-In the first part of this section, we will try to explain What is MapReduce via some overall paradigm.
+In the first part of this section, we will try to explain What is MapReduce via some overall Examples.

-#### Sum of squares
+#### Example.1 Sum of squares

 Sum of squares means calculate the sum of integers' squares.
 For example, suppose there are integers: 1, 2, 3, 4, Sum of squares means 1^2 + 2^2 + 3^2 + 4^2.